How to Enjoy the Holidays With Hearing Loss

 2. Take Some Quiet Time

 Following group conversations over background noise and extended periods of lip reading can be exhausting.
-If you find yourself experiencing listening fatigue, take some time out from the situation.
+If you find yourself experiencing listening fatigue, try taking some time out from the situation.
 Seek out a quiet area or room for respite or a quiet conversation with a friend.
 Alternatively, take a short walk outside.
-Even a few minutes away from noise can help you re-energize before rejoining the festivities.
+Even a few minutes away from noise can help you re-energise before rejoining the festivities.

 3. Choose a Hearing Buddy